 The Board of Directors approved several years ago a resolution to allow employees of the Company to purchase 25% of any oil and gas producing property acquired by the Company at the same time as the Company acquires the property.
 The resolution required that the employees pay for 25% of the cost of the oil and gas properties at approximately the same time the Company purchased the properties.
-In the event, the Company may purchase the amount the Company is unable to fund even if it exceeds 25%.
+In the event, the Company is unable to fund the total cost of any producing properties the employees of the Company may purchase the amount the Company is unable to fund even if it exceeds 25%.
 The employees also have the right to acquire 25% of any non-producing oil and gas leases acquired by the Company on similar terms as those for producing properties.